ServiceFactoryGhent/ServiceFactoryGhent.github.io/README.md

 4. Adjust the settings:
   *  layout DON'T CHANGE - this property sets the post layout for a challenge
   *  title CHANGE - this property sets the title of a challenge
-  *  image CHANGE - this property sets the path for the image you want to use for the challenge
+  *  image CHANGE - this property sets the path for the image you want to use for the challenge, if empty it will use placeholder image
   *  date CHANGE - this property sets the date when the post is made
   *  category DON'T CHANGE - this property categorizes the post as a news post
 5. Write your content where 'Write your news post here' is written.